chilicoder/study-wpm-workbook/README.md

 ![fig64][WysockiFig64]
 [WysockiFig64]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-6-4.png "The resource scheduling problem"
-Too many organizations believe that by simply adding more into the top of the funnel, more will come out of the bottom.
+Too many organisations believe that by simply adding more into the top of the funnel, more will come out of the bottom.

 > Totally aggree.
 Not yet have much experience for German cultural features in that aspect, but in Russian corporate culture this point exists very often.
 That produces higher level of stress and burnout.